rland93/uciAPC/docs/_posts/2020-04-24-refactoring.md

 #### Analysis:
 + Charts are now functionally generated, instead of scripted
-+ charts now are saved to disk individually rather than in one file
++ Charts now are saved to disk individually rather than in one file

 #### Package:
 + Numpy-style docstrings added
 + added requirements.txt

 I'm most excited about the new documentation and ~parallell~ ~processing~ that works now.
-We can run simulations much more accurately now.
+We can run simulations much much faster now.